carvenli/shadowsocks-qt5-wiki/Installation.md

 ## Fedora/Red Hat Enterprise Linux

-The Copr builds RPMs for Fedora 20, 21, 22 and RHEL 7.
+The Copr builds RPMs for Fedora 21, 22, rawhide and RHEL 7.
 If you're using other RHEL-based distributions such as CentOS and Scientific Linux, you can just use the EPEL repo in Copr.

 You can enable the repo via `dnf`: